 Listening: Answering a series of questions about main idea and supporting ideas after listening to audio texts.

 Speaking: Discussion in pairs/small groups on specific topics followed by short, structured talks.

-Reading: The Brook by Alfred Tennyson; Identifying sequence of ideas; recognizing verbal techniques that help to link the ideas in a paragraph together.
+Reading: Identifying sequence of ideas; recognizing verbal techniques that help to link the ideas in a paragraph together.